iarsystems/iar-vsc-debug/webviews/listwindow/README.md

 columns.
 The `GridElement` in turn is made up of `RowElement`s which are made up of `CellElement`s.

+While the main `GridElement` is recreated for each re-render, some parts of the UI rely on frontend-exclusive state that needs to be kept between renders (e.g. any active tooltip, any cell being edited or any open context menu).
+These elements are provided by various "services" that keep track of their own state and add their own UI elements *outside* of the HTML tree that is replaced on each render.

 ### Styling

 Global styles can be added to `styles.css`.
 However, most components use a